medialab/xan/docs/cmd/heatmap.md

     -D, --diverging         Use a diverging color gradient.
 Currently only shorthand for "--gradient rd_bu".
     -C, --cram              Attempt to cram column labels over the columns.
-                            Usually works better when -S, --size > 1.
+                            Usually works better when -S/--size > 1.
     -N, --show-numbers      Whether to attempt to show numbers in the cells.
+                            Usually only useful when -S/--size > 1.
+                            Cannot be used with -Z/--show-normalized.
-                            Usually only useful when -S, --size > 1.
+    -Z, --show-normalized   Whether to attempt to show normalized numbers in the cells.
+Usually only useful when -S/--size > 1.
+                            Cannot be used with -N/--show-numbers.
     --color <when>          When to color the output using ANSI escape codes.
                             Use `auto` for automatic detection, `never` to disable colors completely and `always` to force